 Students and recent graduates are advised to explore possible funding through their universities, by getting in touch with the Finance / International Relations / Placement/ Erasmus+ Offices at their Universities or other relevant grant providing organizations in their region.

-For all the essential information about our internship programs visit our site by clicking ‘more information’ below.
+For all the essential information about our internship programs please visit our website.

-Please send us your CV and a cover letter to the e-mail address supplied below.
+Please send us your CV and a cover letter by e-mail to firstname.lastname@example.org.